Older children and teenagers also need vaccinations.

 - 12-year-olds are given HPV vaccine, for protection against human papillomavirus.

 - Other recommended vaccines are measles, mumps and rubella (MMR) vaccine, meningococcal vaccine and influenza vaccine.
 These are not funded and have to be paid for privately.

 In New Zealand, children are offered free immunisations at 11 and 12 years old.
 These immunisations may be offered through schools or by your doctor (general practice).
 A public health nurse visits some schools and gives children consent forms to bring home for their parents to sign for each vaccine.
 Parents need to fill out the forms and say whether or not they consent to the vaccine, sign the form and return it to the school.

 Immunisation is offered against tetanus, diphtheria and whooping cough (pertussis).
 This is given as one injection called the Tdap vaccine (also called Boostrix).
 The vaccine boosts the protection that children receive as babies against tetanus, diphtheria and whooping cough (pertussis).

-- Following the full course of immunisations, protection is expected to last at least 20 years against tetanus.
+- After the full course of immunisations, protection is expected to last at least 20 years against tetanus.

-- Protection against whooping cough decreases after five years.
+- Protection against whooping cough decreases after 2 to 5 years.

 Age 12 (Year 8)

 At around the age of 12, immunisation is offered to girls and boys against human papillomavirus.
 This is given as the HPV vaccine (also called Gardasil 9).
-It protects against 9 strains of human papillomavirus responsible for cervical and some other cancers and genital warts.
+It protects against 9 strains of human papillomavirus that can lead to cervical and some other cancers and genital warts.
 Protection is long-lasting.